 Astigmatism and comatic aberration appear as distorted points of light.
 Comatic aberrations appear throughout the entire field of the frame, except for the center, and astigmatism appears exclusively on the periphery of the frame.

-Nikkor Z 85mm f/1.8 S is completely devoid of comatic aberrations, but astigmatism is still noticeable up to f/7.1 aperture.
+Nikkor Z 85mm f/1.8 S is entirely devoid of comatic aberrations, but astigmatism is still noticeable up to f/7.1 aperture.
 The absence of such distortions is highly appreciated by photographers of the starry sky and night city.
-This is not to say that the focal length of 85 mm is often applicable in such scenarios, nevertheless, the optical distortion for such scenes for our hero is minimal.
+It is not to say that the focal length of 85 mm is often applicable in such scenarios; nevertheless, the optical distortion for such scenes for our hero is minimal.

 Let's talk a little about the characteristics that are important for video shooting.
 Focus breath manifests itself as a zoom change as the focus distance changes.
 Below are two examples - the first was shot at the minimum distance, the second at infinity.

-Again, as in the case of shooting a starry sky or a night city, the 85 mm lens is not so often used on a camera in video shooting, and even more so in those scenarios when refocusing from MDF to infinity occurs.
-However, if you do decide to shoot video with this lens, you need to take into account that it zooms quite a lot when refocusing.
+Again, as in shooting a starry sky or a night city, the 85 mm lens is not so often used on a camera in video shooting, and even more so in those scenarios when refocusing from MDF to infinity occurs.
+However, if you do decide to shoot video with this lens, you need to consider that it zooms quite a lot when refocusing.

 There are no problems with any speed setting of the AF motors.
-At standard and minimum speed, the noise from the motor is completely invisible.
-At maximum speed, you can hear a subtle jolt, however, with such settings for the autofocus speed, I would not recommend shooting a video, it looks, to put it mildly, unnatural.
+At standard and minimum speed, the noise from the motor is entirely invisible.
+You can hear a subtle jolt; however, with such settings for the autofocus speed, I would not recommend shooting a video; it looks, to put it mildly, unnatural.

-We have already shown some of the portraits shot with the Nikkor Z 85mm f/1.8 S lens.
-They were shot with both natural light and impulse Profoto.
+I have already shown some of the portraits shot with the Nikkor Z 85mm f/1.8 S lens.
+Those were shot with both natural light and impulse Profoto.
 The lens copes well with backlighting without compromising contrast.

 Thanks to the longer body compared to the Nikkor F, the lens is easier to operate.
 However, a too wide focusing ring sometimes leads to an accidental focus shift, so it is better to turn off the focus ring in the fine-tuning mode.

-The nature of the blur is a rather subjective factor, nevertheless, we liked its properties.
-At the widest aperture, the main subject stands out perfectly in the frame, while the background becomes almost indistinguishable.
+The nature of the blur is a somewhat subjective factor; nevertheless, we liked its properties.
+The main subject stands out perfectly in the frame at the widest aperture, while the background becomes almost indistinguishable.

-The optical performance is of a high level, as evidenced by our tests.
-Excellent sharpness, minimal pincushion distortion, beautiful bokeh.
-Vignetting is very slight and disappears completely at f/5.
-Chromatic aberrations, one might say, are practically absent, since they are noticeable only at very high magnifications.
-Autofocus is fast and quiet, no problems were noticed during the entire testing period.
+As evidenced by our tests, the optical performance is of a high level: excellent sharpness, minimal pincushion distortion, beautiful bokeh.
+Vignetting is very slight and disappears entirely at f/5.
+Chromatic aberrations, one might say, are practically absent since they are noticeable only at very high magnifications.
+Autofocus is fast and quiet; no problems were noticed during the entire testing period.

-Compared to its predecessor, the F-mount lens, here we get not only better quality, but also image stabilization.
-Of course, stabilization is not the merit of this particular lens, but of the entire Nikon Z system as a whole.
+Compared to its predecessor, the F-mount lens, here we get better quality and image stabilization.
+Of course, stabilization is not the merit of this particular lens but the entire Nikon Z system as a whole.